Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Preliminary

-A typical LVLM $F_\theta$ consists of three components: a vision encoder $f_\phi$ that extracts patch-level visual features, a modality projector $M_\psi$ that maps visual embeddings into the textual embedding space, and a large language model $L_\tau$ that performs reasoning and text generation.
-Formally, given an image $I$ and a text prompt $T$, the LVLM output $y$ is computed as

-Different LVLMs mainly differ in the design of these three components, and this architectural heterogeneity also complicates adversarial transferability across LVLMs.
+\textbf{Large Vision-Language Models.} A typical LVLM $F_\theta$ consists of three components: a vision encoder $f_\phi$ that extracts patch-level visual features, a modality projector $M_\psi$ that maps visual embeddings into the textual embedding space, and a large language model $L_\tau$ that performs text generation.
+Formally, given an image $I$ and a text prompt $T$, the LVLM output $y$ is computed as $y = F_\theta(I, T) = L_\tau(M_\psi(f_\phi(I)), T)$.
+LVLMs mainly differ in the design of these three components, and this architectural heterogeneity also complicates adversarial transferability across LVLMs.